tock/tock/doc/wg/core/notes/core-notes-2021-06-25.md

   same `allow` call (read/write or read only) or between different `allow` calls and between different capsules.
 This means we have to handle this in the kernel and cannot use regular rust slices anymore or we'll see undefined behavior.
 We need to handle this while maintaining an API that is easy-to-use and backwards-compatible with previous versions.
 I've been implementing an API which I discussed with Hudson on my local repository.
 Some networking drivers were difficult to port, however, due to encoding and decoding of headers passed from userspace to networking drivers in temporary buffers.
-The CRC driver capsule is challenging, however, and I haven't been able to port it to the new API due to a DMA access.
+The CRC driver capsule is very challenging and I haven't been able to port it to the new API due to a DMA access.
 This is the only capsule I have left and hopefully a PR will be out tomorrow.
-- Amit: So this issue with rewriting the drivers, are you mostly finished with it.
+- Amit: So this issue with rewriting the drivers, are you mostly finished with it?
 - Leon: I finished porting and I can release the PR today.
 The CRC driver is a little tough, however, so I removed it.
 The CRC driver is more difficult than I expected and involves switching from a one-call, single-buffer interface to a chunked buffer interface.
 I'll submit a PR without that to elicit feedback.